Rezi/svelte-gestures/README_5.1.4.md

 <div
   use:pan
-  on:pan={handler}
+  on:pan="{handler}"
-  on:pandown={panDown}
+  on:pandown="{panDown}"
-  on:panmove={panMove}
+  on:panmove="{panMove}"
   style="width:500px;height:500px;border:1px solid black;"
 ></div>
 ```

 You can import this event type as `GestureCustomEvent`.
 First is a native pointer event; the second is the number of active pointers; third is the target Element on which the gesture started (it can be a child of the element on which a gesture is applied). `x` and `y` refer to coordinates within the gesture element.

 ## Pan